Water Sold to San Francisco Residential Customers

 WATER SOLD TO SAN FRANCISCO RESIDENTIAL CUSTOMERS HAS REMAINED BELOW 50 GALLONS PER CAPITA PER DAY SINCE 2014

-The SFPUC’s current retail water conservation program consists of an extensive mix of measures, including incentives, services, and educational assistance.
+The SFPUC’s retail water conservation program consists of an extensive mix of measures, including incentives, services, and educational assistance.
 Incentives include rebates for high-efficiency fixtures; free toilets and installations for qualifying customers; discounts for graywater and rainwater systems; grants for large landscape irrigation efficiency improvements; and free efficient devices.
 Services include conservation surveys, landscape plan review, and school education programs.

 The SFPUC also provides a host of tools to help customers understand and manage their water use, including an online portal for viewing daily, weekly, and monthly water use; alerts to single family customers with continuous water use; and a bill adjustment program for leak repair.